pvavra/temp-ipsy/docs/open-science/analysis-management/data-analysis.md

 ## Why do I want to adopt this workflow?

 This approach, besides being very intuitive, provides a modular and logical structure.
-Each micro-step can create intermediate outputs that can be systematically checked for correcteness, it thus allows to identify more easily potential mistakes and to keep track of inputs and outputs.
+Each micro-step can create intermediate outputs that can be systematically checked for correcteness, allowing to identify more easily potential mistakes and to keep track of inputs and outputs.